daigoro86dev/playwright-bdd-demo/README.md

 ### Project Structure

 - Similar to <https://github.com/daigoro86dev/playwright-starter> with a few adjustments to support bddgen and feature files.
 - This template also shows how the same codebase can be shared between BDD compliant tests and regular tests with minimal effort.
+In that case, it's possible to use a hybrid fixture that will extend a test object based on the **NO_BDD** environment value which supports both BDD and plain Playwright fixtures.